coldshrine/study-notes/papers/out-of-the-tar-pit.md

 An _infrastructure_ which supports FRP may well make use of _implicit_ parallelism to improve its performance.

 It is also much easier to create distributed implementations.

+#### Benefits of code volume

+It _avoids_ useless accidental complexity and that leads to less code.

+It reduces the harm that large volumes of code through its use of _separation_.

+#### Benefits of data abstraction

+Un-needed data abstraction actually represents another common cause of complexity via:
+* **Subjectivity** Pre-existing data abstractions are too easily lead to _inappropriate_ reuse.
+* **Data hiding** Erodes the benefits of referential transparency.
+Data which _does_ get used is _hidden_ at the function call site.
+This leads to problems for testing as well as informal reasoning in ways very similar to state.

+One of the primary strengths of the relational model involves only minimal commitment to any subjective groupings.